Companion points and locally analytic socle for $\mathrm{GL}_2(L)$: Introduction

-Suppose $\rho_L$ is the restriction of certain global modular Galois representation $\rho$ (i.e. $\rho$ is associated to classical automorphic representations; in this paper, we would consider the case of automorphic representations of definite unitary groups).
-Using global method, to $\rho$, could be associated (at least in the case we consider) an admissible unitary Banach representation $\widehat{\Pi}(\rho)$ of $\GL_2(L)$ with $I(\delta^{\sharp}\delta_B^{-1})\cong I(\widetilde{\delta}^{\sharp}\delta_B^{-1}) \hookrightarrow \widehat{\Pi}(\rho)$ where $\delta_B=\unr(p^{-d_0})\otimes \unr(p^{d_0})$ is the modulus character of the Borel subgroup $B$ (of upper triangular matrices).
-The representation $\widehat{\Pi}(\rho)$ is an important object in $p$-adic Langlands program (cf. \cite{Br0}).
-We have the following Breuil's conjecture (cf. \cite[Conj.8.1]{Br} and \cite{Br13I}) concerning the socle of the locally $\Q_p$-analytic representation $\widehat{\Pi}(\rho)^{\an}$ (which is dense inside $\widehat{\Pi}(\rho)$). \begin{conjecture}[Breuil] For $\chi: T(L)\ra E^{\times}$, $I(\chi)\hookrightarrow \widehat{\Pi}(\rho)^{\an}$ if and only if $\chi=(\delta_J^c)^{\sharp} \delta_B^{-1}$ for $J\subseteq \Sigma$ or $(\widetilde{\delta}_J^c)^{\sharp} \delta_B^{-1}$ for $J\subseteq \widetilde{\Sigma}$. \end{conjecture}The ``only if" part would be (in many cases) a consequence of global triangulation theory, while the ``if" part is more difficult.
+\begin{conjecture}[Breuil] For $\chi: T(L)\ra E^{\times}$, $I(\chi)\hookrightarrow \widehat{\Pi}(\rho)^{\an}$ if and only if $\chi=(\delta_J^c)^{\sharp} \delta_B^{-1}$ for $J\subseteq \Sigma$ or $(\widetilde{\delta}_J^c)^{\sharp} \delta_B^{-1}$ for $J\subseteq \widetilde{\Sigma}$. \end{conjecture}The ``only if" part would be (in many cases) a consequence of global triangulation theory, while the ``if" part is more difficult.
 In modular curve case (thus $L=\Q_p$), this was proved in \cite{BE} using $p$-adic comparison theorems and the theory of overconvergent modular forms.
 In \cite{Berg14}, Bergdall reproved the result of Breuil-Emerton by studying the geometry of Coleman-Mazur eigencurve at classical points.
-In the author's thesis (\cite{Ding}), some partial results (especially for $|J|=1$) were obtained in unitary Shimura curves case, by showing the existence of overconvergent companion forms over unitary Shimura curves following the strategy of Breuil-Emerton.
-In this paper, we completely prove this conjecture in definite unitary groups case (with $p>2$), by studying the geometry of (certain stratifications of) the patched eigenvariety of Breuil-Hellmann-Schraen (\cite{BHS1}) at \emph{possibly-non-classial} points.
+In \cite{Ding}, some partial results (especially for $|J|=1$) were obtained in unitary Shimura curves case, by showing the existence of overconvergent companion forms over unitary Shimura curves following the strategy of Breuil-Emerton.
+In this paper, under the so-called Taylor-Wiles hypotheses (see below), we prove this conjecture in definite unitary groups case, by studying the geometry of (certain stratifications of) the patched eigenvariety of Breuil-Hellmann-Schraen (\cite{BHS1}) at \emph{possibly-non-classial} points.